-- Inform schools, districts and state legislators on the current ability of building ventilation systems to effectively remove outdoor sources of particles.
+- Inform schools, districts and state legislators about the current ability of building ventilation systems to effectively remove outdoor sources of pollution particles.

 - Identify any additional benefit and cost of in-room filtration and air handling interventions.

-- Based on the experimental measures in an unoccupied classroom, describe the infiltration rates of 1) ultrafine particles of aircraft origin 2) ultrafine particles of traffic origin and 3) wildfire smoke.
+- Describe the infiltration rates of ultrafine particles of aircraft origin, traffic origin and wildfire smoke origin.

 - Communicate study results to partners.

-Outdoor fine particles have known impacts on health, especially for children, elderly and those with cardiovascular disease and asthma.
+Outdoor fine particles have known impacts on health, especially for children, the elderly and those with cardiovascular disease and asthma.
 Fine particles and ultrafine particles are at least 30 times smaller than the diameter of the average human hair.
-Small particles are of greatest concern because they can get deep into your lungs, and some may even get into your bloodstream.
-Some health effects of indoor air pollution may show up immediately, including irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue.
+Small particles are of greatest concern because they can get deep into the lungs and even into the bloodstream.
+Some health effects of indoor air pollution may show up immediately, including irritation of the eyes, nose and throat; headaches; dizziness; and fatigue.
 Immediate effects are usually short-term and can go away by lowering indoor air pollution.
 Other health effects may show up years later, which include some respiratory diseases, heart disease and cancer.